pam-exchange/SymantecPAM-SPIX/README.md

 | &#8209;Compress | Used when exporting TargetApplication and TargetAccounts.
 Instead of creating CSV files for each extensionType, this option will create a single file without attributes specific for extensionTypes for TargetApplications and TargetAccounts.
 Such a file does not will not include passwords for TargetAccounts. |
 | &#8209;Quiet | Less output when running SPIX |

-When retrieving account passwords (option `-ShowPassword`) the current PVP used on an account may have options for check-out, notifications and the like.
-Such settings should not apply when retrieving passwords for export and a new PVP is created and assigned to the account when the password is retrieved.
-The extra PVP is named `SPIX-PVP` and will be kept in PAM after **SPIX** has completed exporting of target account passwords.
-It can be deleted manually and will, if needed, be created next time **SPIX** is used for exporting target accounts and associated password.
+When retrieving account passwords (using the `-ShowPassword` option), the current PVP (Password View Policy) applied to an account may have settings for check-out, notifications, and similar actions.
+These settings should not apply when exporting passwords.
+Therefore, a new PVP is created and assigned to the account when the password is retrieved.
+This temporary PVP is named `SPIX-PVP` and will remain in PAM after **SPIX** has completed the export of target account passwords.
+It can be manually deleted and, if needed, will be recreated the next time **SPIX** is used for exporting target accounts and their associated passwords.

-Available values for **extensionType** are the built-in connectors:
+The available values for **extensionType** include the built-in connectors:

-activeDirectorySshKey, AS400, AwsAccessCredentials, AwsApiProxyCredentials, AzureAccessCredentials, CiscoSSH, Generic, genericSecretType, HPServiceManager, juniper, ldap, mssql, mssqlAzureMI, nsxcontroller, nsxmanager, nsxproxy, oracle, PaloAlto, RadiusTacacsSecret, remedy, ServiceDeskBroker, ServiceNow, SPML2, sybase, unixII, vcf, vmware, weblogic10, windows, windowsDomainService, windowsRemoteAgent, windowsSshKey, windowsSshPassword, XsuiteApiKey
+- activeDirectorySshKey
+- AS400
+- AwsAccessCredentials
+- AwsApiProxyCredentials
+- AzureAccessCredentials
+- CiscoSSH
+- Generic
+- genericSecretType
+- HPServiceManager
+- juniper
+- ldap
+- mssql
+- mssqlAzureMI
+- nsxcontroller
+- nsxmanager
+- nsxproxy
+- oracle
+- PaloAlto
+- RadiusTacacsSecret
+- remedy
+- ServiceDeskBroker
+- ServiceNow
+- SPML2
+- sybase
+- unixII
+- vcf
+- vmware
+- weblogic10
+- windows
+- windowsDomainService
+- windowsRemoteAgent
+- windowsSshKey
+- windowsSshPassword
+- XsuiteApiKey

-**plus** names for all Custom Connectors specified in the properties `tcf` option.
-Keep in mind that the names are case sensitive.
+**Additionally**, custom connector names specified in the `tcf` option of the properties file are also valid values.
+Keep in mind that these names are case-sensitive.

 ### Examples